-- 3. We have followed such audit practices and processes as we considered appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records and the audit was conducted in accordance with applicable auditing standards issued by The Institute of Company Secretaries of India.
-Those Standards require that the Auditor comply with statutory and regulatory requirements and plan and perform the audit to obtain reasonable assurance about compliance with applicable laws and maintenance of records. - 4.
-While forming an opinion on compliance and issuing this report, we have also considered compliance related action taken by the Company after March 31, 2024 but before the issue of this report. - 5.
-We have considered compliance related actions taken by the Company based on independent legal/ professional opinion obtained as being in compliance with law, wherever there was scope for multiple interpretations. - 6.
-We have verified the secretarial records furnished to us on a test basis to see whether the correct facts are reflected therein.
-We have also examined the compliance procedures followed by the Company on a test basis.
-We believe that the processes and practices we followed for our verification provide a reasonable basis for forming our opinion. - 7.
-We have not verified the correctness and appropriateness of the financial statements, financial records and books of accounts of the Company. - 8.
-We have obtained the Management's representation about compliance of laws, rules and regulations and happening of events, wherever required. - 9.
-Our Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 10.
-Due to the inherent limitations of an audit including internal, financial and operating controls, there is an unavoidable risk that some mis-statements or material non-compliances may not be detected, even though the audit is properly planned and performed in accordance with the Auditing Standards.
+- (a) Followed such audit practices and processes as we considered appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records and the audit was conducted in accordance with applicable auditing standards issued by The Institute of Company Secretaries of India.
+Those Standards require that we comply with statutory and regulatory requirements and plan and perform the audit to obtain reasonable assurance about compliance with applicable laws and maintenance of records. - (b) Considered and taken into account various compliance related actions taken by the Company after 31st March 2025 but before the issue of this report, while forming our opinion on the compliance. - (c) Viewed compliance related actions taken by the Company based on independent legal/professional opinion obtained as being in compliance with law, wherever there was scope for multiple interpretations. - (d) Verified the secretarial/compliance-related records furnished to us, on a test basis to see whether the correct facts were reflected therein. - (e) Examined some of the compliance processes/ procedures followed by the Company on a test basis to ascertain their adequacy. - (f) Not verified the correctness and appropriateness of the financial statements, financial records and books of accounts of the Company. - (g) Obtained the Management's representation about compliance of laws, rules and regulations and happening of events, wherever required. - 4.
+We believe that the processes and practices we followed for our verification provide a reasonable basis for forming our opinion. - Our Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 6.
+Due to the inherent limitations of an audit including internal, financial and operating controls, there is an unavoidable risk that some mis-statements or material non-compliances may not be detected, even though the audit is properly planned and performed in accordance with the Auditing Standards prescribed by the ICSI.

-For S Krishnamurthy & Co.,
+For SRIRAM KRISHNAMURTHY & CO.,